FiveSheepCo/SchafKit/docs/OKJsonRepresentable.md

 ### `init(object:)`

-Returns a new `OKJsonRepresentable` with the given object.
+Returns a new `SKJsonRepresentable` with the given object.

 ``` swift
 public init(object: Any?)